XiaofeiCao/compute-java-clone-virtual-machine-to-new-region/README.md

   platforms: java
 ---

-# Getting Started with Compute - Manage Virtual Machine From MSI Enabled Virtual Machine - in Java #
+# Getting Started with Compute - Clone Virtual Machine to a new region - in Java #

-  Azure Compute sample for managing virtual machine from Managed Service Identity (MSI) enabled virtual machine -
+  Azure Compute sample for managing virtual machines -
-    - Create a virtual machine using MSI credentials from System assigned or User Assigned MSI enabled VM.
+   - Create an managed virtual machine from PIR image with data disks
+   - Create incremental snapshot from the virtual machine's OS and data disks
+   - Copy incremental snapshots to the new region
+   - Create managed disks from the snapshots of the new region
+   - Create virtual machine by attaching the managed disks

 ## Running this Sample ##